hunter-teacher-cert/csci70300-summer2022/runtime/notes.md

 https://blog.bitsrc.io/algorithms-efficiency-big-o-in-simple-english-adbaedbcdfcf

-Some resources will explain more than you need to know and be more confusing.
+Some other google'd resources will explain more than you need to know and be more confusing...

 # Overall Idea